Don’t miss out on the latest CyclingTips updates.

 Exercise solutions to PFPS in cyclists

 With the research in mind, let’s take a look at exercise solutions to help you recover from PFPS.
 What you’ll notice is that all of the following solutions require gym equipment.
 That’s because strength training equipment provides you with the fastest and safest route out of your situation.
-A home-based exercise programme won’t cut it for three key reasons:
+A home-based exercise programme may not cut it for three key reasons:

 2. The loads you’re able to apply are sub-physiological.
 Once you can do 20 bodyweight squats for example, then what?
 25?
 This won’t stimulate further strength gains.